yuqiii-wang/KnowledgeNotes/languages/cpp/ref_and_ptr/reference.md

 # Reference

+## Reference vs Pointer

+Rule of thumb: Use references when you can, and pointers when you have to.

+### Diffs

+* A pointer can be re-assigned, while a reference is not (a pointer can have modifiable address, while reference is const).

+* Init check, that a pointer can be assigned with a `nullptr` whereas reference is forbidden.

+* Scope management, that a pointer offers more layers of indirection, accessed/passed from/to external scopes

+## Reference Tools

 * reference_wrapper

 A `reference_wrapper<Ty>` is a copy constructible and copy assignable wrapper around a reference to an object or a function of type `Ty`, and holds a pointer that points to an object of that type.